fastapi/fastapi/docs/en/docs/advanced/extending-openapi.md

 It will be generated only once, and then the same cached schema will be used for the next requests.

+Please note we specify a default prefix as a blank string.
+This can be changed.

 ```Python hl_lines="13 14  25 26"
 {!../../../docs_src/extending_openapi/tutorial001.py!}
 ```